CLEANit/genheas/docs/source/install.rst

 .. _install:

 =================
-Installing PyHEA
+Installing genheas
 =================

 Normal installation
 ===================

-to install the latest version of  pyHEA:
+to install the latest version of  genheas:

 .. code-block:: bash